supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/10-Synpase-pipeline.md

     ![Screenshot of a data flow with two sources, a lookup, an alter row, and a sink.](./images/dataflow-sink.png)

+    >**Note**: In the output column section if there is any extra column apart from the above mentioned column, kindly delete it.

 ## Task 4: Debug the Data Flow

 Now that you've built a data flow in a pipeline, you can debug it before publishing.